MasterChef Australia: MasterChef Australia: The Professionals

-MasterChef: Dessert Masters: 2023
+Dessert Masters

-A new spin-off, MasterChef: Dessert Masters, was announced at Paramount's and Network 10's upfronts in October 2022.
-The series will see pastry chefs from around Australia compete in the MasterChef kitchen for a $100,000 prize.
-The series will be hosted by Melissa Leong and international pastry chef Amaury Guichon.
+A new spin-off, Dessert Masters, was announced at Network Ten's upfronts presentation in October 2022.
+The series sees professional pastry chefs from around Australia compete in the MasterChef kitchen for a $100,000 prize.
+Melissa Leong and international pastry chef Amaury Guichon feature as judges.

 Reception

 Ratings

 The one-hour series premiere of MasterChef Australia attracted an average of 1.42 million viewers, making it the most watched show in its timeslot.
 Ratings steadily grew throughout the first series, with the show dominating Australian ratings as it entered finals week, averaging around or above 2 million viewers an episode, and on daily rankings placing ahead of other high rating shows such as the Seven Network's Packed to the Rafters and Nine's Rugby League State of Origin broadcast.
 Its success is despite initial belief from critics that the series would be a dud based on the performance of previous prime time cooking shows, as well as general cynicism against a new reality show format.

 The first series finale of MasterChef Australia attracted an average of 3,745,000 viewers, and peaked at 4.11 million viewers.
 This figure was for the last half-hour of the show, titled MasterChef Australia: The Winner Announced, while the first 90 minutes of the finale averaged 3,313,000 viewers.
 The figure also eclipsed the show's previous high, set on the last elimination episode, of 2.36 million viewers and also surpassed the previous high for a non-sporting event (Australian Idols 2004 finale, which averaged in 3.35 million) since OzTAM ratings started in 2001.
 It is currently the 4th highest rating television program in Australia since 2001, behind the 2005 Australian Open final between Lleyton Hewitt and Marat Safin, and the 2003 Rugby World Cup Final.
 Ten's share for the night was 41.3%, almost 20% ahead of its nearest rival.
 The first series finale was the most watched television program of 2009.